 Preparative instrument to fractionate polymers by Molar Mass or Composition (TREF or CRYSTAF).

-Preparative fractionation of a resin obtaining the physical fractions is a powerful approach in Polyolefin characterization research.
-Resulting fractions can be analyzed afterwards by other techniques such as GPC, TREF, CRYSTAF, NMR, FTIR or DSC.
+Preparative (PREP) fractionation of a resin obtaining the physical fractions is a powerful approach in Polyolefin characterization research.
+Resulting fractions can be analyzed afterward by other techniques such as GPC, TREF, CRYSTAF, NMR, FTIR or DSC.
 Therefore, results can be used to study the interdependence among different microstructure parameters.
 The most common and useful approach is the bivariate distribution study, as it combines chemical composition distribution results with molar mass results.

 Molar Mass fractionation is based on the solvent interaction with the polymer chains through a solvent/non-solvent separation approach.
 Polydispersity of resulting fractions can be very narrow.